Tuesday, December 15, 2020

 The basics: The Four Dark Judges, plus the Joker, sneak aboard a pleasure ship launching from Mega City 1.
 Dredd and Batman get onto the ship to stop the carnage.

-Joker has a smile; Batman has a snarl; Dredd has a bike; Anderson has a... bum?
+Joker has a smile; Batman has a snarl; Dredd has a bike; Anderson has... a bum?

 Art by Glenn Fabry

-Analysis: This epic smacks awfully of being an artistic showcase designed to create sales, rather than to explore new character ideas.
-On one level, it's fun to explore the idea of what the Joker would be like if he turned into a Dark Judge, and, to be fair, the way in which he is only half-present in Dredd's dimension IS a new and dramatic angle.
+Analysis: This epic smacks awfully of being an artistic showcase designed to create sales, rather than to explore fun character ideas.
+On one level, it IS fun to explore the idea of what the Joker would be like if he turned into a Dark Judge, and, to be fair, the way in which he is only half-present in Dredd's dimension IS a new and dramatic angle.
 But ultimately, this is one of the most basic Dark Judges tales ever told.
 Get the four villains into an enclosed area, surround them by humans with the 'buffoon' setting set to maximum, and unleash comedic carnage.
 It's the best bits from 'Judge Death Lives' and 'The Four Dark Judges' stretched out from a handful of panels into a whole epic, and it's... fine.

 Death & the Joker - a match made in Hell.